Spittal an der Drau

-Spittal an der Drau (Slovenian: Špital ob Dravi) is a town in the western part of the Austrian federal state of Carinthia.
+Spittal an der Drau is a town in the western part of the Austrian federal state of Carinthia.
 It is the administrative centre of Spittal an der Drau District, Austria's second largest district (Bezirk) by area.

 Geography

 The town is located on the southern slopes of the Gurktal Alps (Nock Mountains), between the Lurnfeld Basin and the Lower Drau Valley.
 Despite its name, the historic core of Spittal originated on the banks of the small Lieser tributary, which flows into the Drau at the foot of Mt.
 Goldeck, a peak of the Gailtal Alps south of the town.
 Its summit can be reached by cable car.

 The municipal area consists of seven Katastralgemeinden: Amlach, Edling, Großegg, Molzbichl, Olsach, Spittal proper, and St. Peter-Edling.
 In Großegg (incorporated in 1973), the area of Spittal extends to the southern shore of Lake Millstatt.